yzhueh/BRRS/README.md

 # BRRS
-The all code is in another branch "Master".
+The all code is in another branch "Main".